robbi5/piscreen/README.md

 2. Install Git: `apt-get install git-core`

-3. Checkout the files of this repo: `git clone https://github.com/Robbi5/piscreen.git ./screen`
+3. Checkout the files of this repo: `git clone https://github.com/robbi5/piscreen.git ./screen`

 4. Run the automatic installer: `bash screen/setup.sh`

 ## 4. Fill your piscreen configuration

-Insert the SD card in your regular computer and edit the `piscreen.txt` in the root folder of the SD card.
+Insert the SD card in your regular computer and edit the `piscreen.txt` in the Root folder of the SD card.
 Attention: You must not use spaces between the key, the = and the value.

 ## 5. Test and run